Bilinen en etkili nemlendirici pentavitin ile ilgili faz ve etkinlik çalışmaları.

 Stiffness=Young modulus×Area moment of inertia, and Area moment of inertia=(π/64)×(diameter)4

 Thus, as hair diameter increases, while Young’s modulus remains roughly constant, the stiffness of the fiber increases as the fourth power of the diameter.
-If Young’s modulus is constant, the percent increase in stiffness is given by (D2 4/D1 4−1)×100, where Dis the initial diameter and Dis the final diameter.
-For example, if Dis 10% larger than D(which we have achieved in the experiments above), then the stiffness of the hair fiber increases by about 46%.
+If Young’s modulus is constant, the percent increase in stiffness is given by (D2 4/D1 4−1)×100, where D1 is the initial diameter and D2 is the final diameter.
+For example, if D2 is 10% larger than D1 (which we have achieved in the experiments above), then the stiffness of the hair fiber increases by about 46%.
 This result is noticeable as an increase of the fiber bending radius, which reflects into an increase of the apparent fullness of a head of hair.
 So not only does a treated head of hair appear more full due to an increase in the diameter of the fibers, but also because the hair fibers tend to stand out from the head a little more.

 II.
 Hair Builder Phase (Aqueous System)